InsideLoop/InsideLoop/README.md

 of them have been discarded.
 Even though the following comments might seem quite harsh for the libraries we have tried, most of the problems raised here have their historical reasons and are due to their longevity and success.
-They just don't solver our problems even though they have been recognized to solve problems many people face.
+They just don't solve our problems even though they have been recognized to solve problems many people face.

 - **C++ Standard Library**: The only way to customize the containers from the